However, if this is an immediate medical emergency, please call 9-1-1.

 Frequently asked questions about the CARES Act rebate can be found here on the IRS website.

 We have heard from many about a number of problems with receiving the stimulus checks, also known as Economic Impact Payments, included in the CARES Act.
+With the new Congress and Administration, we are working to pass new relief.
 Some of the most common issues include:

 - Status of a stimulus check that has not yet been received